Damage jackals ripping right through you

 1. Then Came The Killing 2.
 Ancient Terror 3.
 The Final Holocaust 4.
 Frozen Soul 5.
 Distant Death 6.
 Prevention Necessary 7.
 Where Death Begins 8.
 The Cross Of Torment 9.
 Inner Devastation

 Despite hailing from Sweden, Mezzrow got quite a typical American sounding production, and the style of Then Came The Killing is very close to Testament.
-The production is laudably heavy with emphasis on guitars and strong, powerful vocals.
+The production is laudably heavy with an emphasis on guitars and strong, powerful vocals.
 As for songwriting, it can be best described as consistent - songs are based on some rather basic but effective riffs with no particularly good or bad points.
-The tracks are admittedly a bit samey for a full-length album, but on the other hand this just makes the album sound more focused and better on the whole.
+The tracks are admittedly a bit samey for a full-length release, but on the other hand this just makes the album sound more focused and better on the whole.
 Like said, the production is very good and fitting for this kind of music and helps the result quite a lot.
 Then Came The Killing is, if not too exciting, at least a reasonably solid and heavy thrash metal album.

 MIDAS TOUCH - Presage Of Disaster